pgnikolov/QRWaver/README.md

 - Minimal UA parsing, no heavy user‑agent libraries
   - `app/services/analytics_service.py` uses straightforward string checks in `_detect_device` for device/OS/browser and optional `ipinfo.io` lookup for geo.
 This avoids adding large parsers and keeps latency low.
 If you need tighter attribution fidelity, this class is the place to extend.

+- Unique scans counted by IP (all‑time and per‑day)
+  - We expose two "unique" metrics calculated at query time in `AnalyticsService.get_stats()`: a single all‑time distinct IP count (within the requested window) and a daily series of distinct IPs.
+This keeps storage simple (no extra indices/tables) and works well for lightweight attribution.
+  - Why IP and not IP+UA or cookies: IP‑only is fast and stable server‑side; UA often collapses on scanners and cookies don’t exist for native camera apps.
+If you need stricter uniqueness, extend `get_stats()` to use `(ip, ua)` or add a hashing strategy.
+  - Limitations: NAT/VPNs can under/over‑count.
+We accept that trade‑off for speed and zero client requirements.

 - Two API namespaces for compatibility
   - `app/routes/api_routes.py` is a compact legacy generator mounted at `/api/v1/generate` in the main factory (`app.__init__.py`).
 The versioned API lives in `app/routes/qr_v1_routes.py` under `/api/v1/qr/*`.
 Keeping both allows incremental migration for clients.